 In many applications, for example in the vehicular domain using the IEEE 802.11p protocol, broadcasting is the main communication paradigm.
 Considering broadcasting only, we have less timing constraints.
 In particular, we do not have to cope with dependent transmissions like Acknowledgement Frames (ACKs) or Request/Clear To Send Frames (RTS/CTS).
-Timings of our great concern are therefore Clear Channel Assessment (CCA) and the CSMA backoff mechanism.
+Relevant timings are therefore Clear Channel Assessment (CCA) and the CSMA backoff mechanism.

-In previous work, we developed a GNU Radio-based transceiver system for use with the Ettus N210 SDR [4,5].
+In previous work, we developed a GNU Radiobased transceiver system for use with the Ettus N210 SDR [7, 8].
 We now extended this work to also perform standard compliant channel access with minor modifications of the FPGA, while maintaining all benefits of the software based architecture.
 We further implemented Enhanced Distributed Channel Access (EDCA) functionality, which is part of the IEEE 802.11e amendment.
 Our solution is particularly useful for research in the vehicular networking context, but also implements IEEE 802.11a/g functionality and, thus, can also be used for WiFi.